Chrystalkey/landtagszusammenfasser/SETUP.md

 ./rustup-init.exe # follow on-screen instructions
 cargo install diesel_cli --features=postgres --no-default-features
 ```
-- install docker somehow afterwards with the WSL backend

 ### Optional Extras
 I always use postgres and redis as a docker container, just so I can delete / rerun everything in the blink of an eye.
 If you dont, you do you.

 pgcli made my life a lot easier on linux, so you might consider it.

 ### Shortcuts

 The `docker-compose.yml` on the top level sets up, compiles and runs everything in one ginourmeous step.
 For development, you may want to consider commenting out what you dont need and running the rest as-is with your software locally.

-## Deployment
-### Description
+### Development Deployment
 The `docker-compose.yml` on the top level sets up, compiles and runs everything in one ginourmeous step.
 run `docker compose up --build -d` to just make it all up in one step.
 The default Port for the webserver is 8081 on localhost.
+Remember to set the OPENAI_API_KEY and API_KEY variables properly